tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/loadtesting/data-plane-uri.md

         }
     ```

-1. Get the data plane URL for the resource created.
+1. Get the data plane URI for the resource created.

     In the *properties* section of the response, you can find different properties related to the new Azure Load Testing resource and its state.
 If the *provisioningState* is **Succeeded**, you can use the *dataPlaneURI* to perform data plane API operations on the resource.